Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - Can't use closed source products in the platform
 - Can't use products with licensing limiting use and modifications
 - Code developed is [shared on GitHub](https://github.com/Altinn/altinn-studio)
+- Others can reuse our components and solutions

 ### Web Standards & Modern frameworks